sully36/3710_Supp/README.md

 ## Description of Model

 The model constructed was a Variation Autoencoder (VAE).
 A VAE is based off the structure of an autoencoder, with extra steps of normalisation inbetween.
-An autoencoder combines two types of Convolutional Nural Networks (CNN) togther; and encoder and decoder.
-CNN have muliple convolutional layers, usually with either a max pooling (decrease in the size of the data) or an upsampling (increasing in the size of the data) to connect layers.
-An encoder starts with the dataset and through multiple convolutional layers and max pooling reults with an output of much smaller size.
+An autoencoder combines two types of Convolutional Nural Networks (CNN) together; and encoder and decoder.
+CNN have multiple convolutional layers, usually with either a max pooling (decrease in the size of the data) or an upsampling (increasing in the size of the data) to connect layers.
+An encoder starts with the dataset and through multiple convolutional layers and max pooling results with an output of much smaller size.
 A decoder is the opposite.
 Starting with the input, it will go through the convolutional layers and upsampling to create an output with a larger size.
 An autoencoder is an encoder which has its output fed through a decoder.

 ---